This Morning (TV programme): Presenters

 In 2018, Josie Gibson joined the This Morning team as a regular segment presenter and announcer.
-In 2021, she became a regular stand-in presenter of the show, hosting in the absence of main presenters.
+In November 2021, she guest presented three episodes of the show alongside Schofield.

-In December 2020, it was announced that Holmes and Langsford were being replaced on Fridays by Alison Hammond and Dermot O'Leary, and would move to a school and bank holiday presenting slot.
-This change came into place in 2021.
-In December 2021, Holmes announced he was leaving This Morning and would be moving to GB News.
+In December 2020, it was announced that Holmes and Langsford were being replaced on Fridays by Dermot O'Leary and Alison Hammond, but would remain in their school holiday presenting slot.
+In December 2021, Holmes announced he was leaving This Morning and would be moving to GB News, with Langsford also announcing her departure from the show, although she returned to guest present a week of episodes in August 2022 alongside Rylan Clark.